lucasgdb/useful-dev-tools/README.md

 - [Insomnia](https://insomnia.rest/): Debug APIs like a human, not a robot.
 - [Postman](https://www.getpostman.com/): Postman Simplifies API Development.
 - [Zeit, Now](https://zeit.co/): The Global Serverless Platform.
 (CLI)
+- [Agent Ransack](https://www.mythicsoft.com/agentransack/): Agent Ransack is a file search tool for finding files on your PC or network drives.
+- [Fiddler](https://www.telerik.com/fiddler): The web debugging proxy for any browser, system or platform.

 ### VSCode Extensions